 The termination benefits for the Named Executive Officers are set out in the "Executive Employment Agreements" section above.
-The following are the amounts of severance payments that would have been made to each of the Named Executive Officers who remain with the Corporation as of the date hereof in the event of such officer's termination without cause or resignation of such officer as a result of a change of control of the Corporation, as of December 31, 2018:
+The following are the amounts of severance payments that would have been made to each of the Named Executive Officers who remain with the Corporation as of the date hereof in the event of such officer's termination without cause or resignation of such officer as a result of a change of control of the Corporation, as of December 31, 2021:

-Name Triggering Event Cash Portion (\$) Value of Options, PSUs and RSUs (\$) Total (\$) Termination without cause in the absence of a change of control 702,308 25,559 727,867 Robert Tessarolo Termination without cause as a result of a change of control, or resignation for Good Reason 1,296,569 95,197 1,391,766 Chris Watters Termination without cause in the absence of a change of control 209,286 8,870 218,156 Chris watters Termination without cause as a result of a change of control, or resignation for Good Reason 538,163 46,509 584,672 Dr. Diane Gajewczyk Termination without cause in the absence of a change of control 151,035 nil 151,035 Termination without cause as a result of a change of control, or resignation for Good Reason 453,105 nil 453,105
+Name Triggering Event Cash Portion (\$) Value of Options, PSUs and RSUs (\$) Total (\$) Scott Langille Termination without cause in the absence of a change of control Nil Nil Nil Termination without cause as a result of a change of control, or resignation for Good Reason 90,000(1) Nil 90,000 Dr. Diane Gajewczyk Termination without cause in the absence of a change of control 242,817 Nil 242,817 Termination without cause as a result of a change of control, or resignation for Good Reason 485,633 Nil 485,633